What is your holiday strategy?

 If switching off from work completely is not an option, you may decide to take work with you.

-Some clients tell us that they carry less stress and worry knowing their teams can reach them, and setting pre-agreed times of day when they are open to being contacted, and then off-line completely works well for everyone at home and on holiday.
+Some clients tell us that they are less stressed knowing their teams can reach them than going completely off-grid.
+And setting pre-agreed times of day when they are open to being contacted, and then off-line completely at other times works well for everyone at home and on holiday.

 5. Week-on-week-off pattern